BurgundyDev/BurgundyDev/README.md

 🖼️ I'm most interested in rendering systems and APIs.

+🦀 My friends and I make games (mostly for Jams) as CrabsInGames.
+Don't hesitate to check us out at https://github.com/CrabsInGames/!

 ✏️ Currently working on my own minimalist C++ game dev framework.